Tahnoun bin Zayed Al Nahyan (national security advisor): Pandora Papers, 2021

 In October 2021, the International Consortium of Investigative Journalists released the Pandora Papers based on over 11.9 million documents, which mentioned Tahnoun bin Zayed, alongside Mohammed bin Rashid Al Maktoum and Hazza bin Zayed Al Nahyan.

 Qatargate scandal, 2022

 In December 2022, Qatar denied its involvement in the Qatargate bribery case and accused the UAE of orchestrating the scandal.
 According to European Union correspondent Jack Parrock Qatari government officials believe that the scandal against Qatar has been planned by the UAE.
 The Italian news site Dagospia alleged that it was Tahnoun who executed the scandal against Qatar and provided tips to Belgium, which opened the investigation.

 Abu Dhabi Secrets, 2023

 In 2023, an investigation, termed Abu Dhabi Secrets, was released.
-The investigation revealed that Mario Brero provided the UAE with a list of over 1,000 individuals and 400 organizations in Europe, including over 200 individuals and 120 organizations in France, who were falsely linked to radical Islam.
+The investigation revealed that Mario Brero provided the UAE with a list of over 1,000 individuals and 400 organizations in Europe, including over 200 individuals and 120 organizations in France, who were linked to radical Islam.
 According to The New Yorker, Sheikh Tahnoun Bin Zayed was involved in the smear campaign against Qatar and the Muslim Brotherhood as well.